The Top 10 Indoor Cycling Platforms and Apps to Get You Through the Winter

 Trial: Yes, 14 days

 KinoMap also offers Peloton-esque guided coaching videos that replace the outdoorsy feel with more of a spin-class vibe.
 What’s cool, though, is KinoMap offers their coaching videos in eight different languages including English, Spanish, and German.
+You can use “Multiplayer Mode” and ride with friends and other KinoMap users for a workout or race, similar to Zwift.

 The only drawback is some of the less-polished videos made by users can be a bit nauseating as they’re fast and jumpy.
 This is likely not the best option for users who get motion sick and feel a little more DIY than other options.Section divider